 - If your income is protected from creditors (such as Social Security, SSI, other public benefits, and most pensions), then creditors cannot collect from you.
-Even if you don't file bankruptcy, your creditors can't legally take anything from you. - Any cash or property you have that is worth more than \$6,000 is exempt from judgment or levy.

-- If you are likely to fall deeper into debt, you may not want to file bankruptcy now.
+Even if you don't file bankruptcy, your creditors can't legally take anything from you. - Any cash or property you have that is worth more than \$6,000 is exempt from judgment or levy. - You have more than \$50,000 of equity in your home. - If you are likely to fall deeper into debt, you may not want to file bankruptcy now.
 For example, if you have on-going medical problems and no medical insurance, you may want to wait to file bankruptcy.
-If you file bankruptcy, it will not wipe out your responsibility for any future debt. - If you have primarily nondischargeable debt, such as child support or taxes, you will gain very little benefit from filing bankruptcy - If you have only a small amount of debt, you may want to work out a payment plan with your creditors.
+If you file bankruptcy, it will not wipe out your responsibility for any future debt.

+- If you have primarily nondischargeable debt, such as child support or taxes, you will gain very little benefit from filing bankruptcy - if you are not working and currently do not have any income - If you have only a small amount of debt, you may want to work out a payment plan with your creditors.
 You can contact the Consumer Credit Counseling Service at 800-642-2227 for assistance.